Anunay6827/MU-Connect/readme.md

 # MU-Connect 📱

-Welcome to the official GitHub repository for **MU-Connect**, a student-centered social networking app designed for the Mahindra University community.
+Welcome to the GitHub repository for **MU-Connect**, a student-centered social networking app designed for the Mahindra University community.

 ---